WolframResearch/WolframClientForPython/docs/docpages/intro.rst

     WolframAPICall<api=('dorianb', 'api/private/imagedimensions')>

 .. note ::
-    it is important to make the call while the file object is opened, i.e. inside the `with` statement.
+    the API call must be performed while the file object is opened, i.e. inside the `with` statement.

 Parse the JSON API response::